 In the north of England, SMETS 1 meters use radio waves to connect to the separate Northern Communications Network.

-Lots of customers have reported that after switching to a new energy supplier their SMETS 1 meter lost its smart functionality and became “dumb” meaning that it reverted back to being a standard energy meter.
+Some customers have reported that after switching to a new energy supplier their SMETS 1 meter lost its smart functionality and became “dumb” reverting back to being a standard energy meter.

 How do I tell the difference between SMETS 1 and 2 meters?